Step towards increased sustainability.

-The data centre stands for a high portion of the total IT used in most organisations, and it devours energy.
-This means that choosing the right data centre makes a difference to your brand, especially from a sustainability perspective.
+The data center stands for a high portion of the total IT used in most organisations, and it devours energy.
+This means that choosing the right data center makes a difference to your brand, especially from a sustainability perspective.

-It is difficult for most organisations to keep an in-house data centre up to date with the latest energy efficient solutions.
+It is difficult for most organisations to keep an in-house data center up to date with the latest energy efficient solutions.
 The cooling infrastructure is expensive and continuous energy trimming requires competence and dedication.
-Cloud migration can increase the challenge further – as decreased workloads in the existing in-house data centre usually leads to lower energy efficiency, resulting in higher energy consumption and environmental cost.
+Cloud migration can increase the challenge further – as decreased workloads in the existing in-house data center usually leads to lower energy efficiency, resulting in higher energy consumption and environmental cost.

 The more the merrier

 With colocation you get high energy efficiency, making significant savings on power consumption just by moving your current equipment into the right facility.
 Choose a data center with modern cooling equipment run by a team with proven dedication to continuous improvements.
 As the infrastructure is shared with other customers, the savings increase further.

 A colocation provider committed to sustainability will also use only renewable energy sources and develop ways to further reduce the environmental impact, such as algorithmic solutions to optimise the performance of the cooling system and heat recovery.